ARM-software/CMSIS-Stream/Documentation/WriteCPP.md

 * `custom.h`

-  * This is the first include in the `scheduler.cpp` and this file can contain whatever is needed or just be empty
+  * This is the first include in the `scheduler.cpp` and this file can contain whatever is needed or can just be empty

 * `GenericNodes.h`

-  * It is coming from the `../../Include/cg/src` folder or generated from the Python with `generateGenericNodes(destination_folder)`
+  * It is coming from the Python script
   * It provides the basic definitions needed by the framework like `GenericNode`, `GenericSink`,`GenericSource`, `FIFO` ...

+* `StreamNode.h`

+  * It provides the root class for all nodes.

+* `cg_enums.h`

+  * Error codes : you can add application specific error codes
+  * Event ID : should not be modified (see documentation about events)